-Take responsibility for your medicines.
-Learn about your medicines, how they work, what to expect, possible side effects as well as dietary and lifestyle restrictions.
-It is important to gain some understanding of the concept of side effects.
+Take responsibility for taking your medicines.
+Learn about your medicines, how they work, what to expect, possible side-effects as well as dietary and lifestyle restrictions.

-You should understand the common side effects of the medicine and that these tend to be mild and pass off with time.
-Knowledge of the serious side effects of your medicine is important, along with the realisation that serious side effects tend to be uncommon, but that some serious side effects may be delayed in onset, and may only appear after prolonged use of the medicine.
-Serious side effects that occur early on in the use of a particular medicine usually necessitate stopping the medicine.
-If you have doubts about your medication, consult your doctor.
+You should understand the common side-effects of your medicines and that these tend to be mild and pass off with time.
+Knowledge of serious side-effects of your medicine is important, along with the realisation that these side-effects tend to be uncommon.
+Some serious side-effects may be delayed in onset, and may only appear after prolonged use of the medicine.
+Serious side-effects may require that you stop the medicine.
+If you have doubts about your medication, consult your treating healthcare provider.

-What to do about medication side effects
+What to do about medication side-effects

-Tell your doctor right away about any side effects you have.
-Some people have different side effects than others and one person's side effect (e.g. unpleasant sleepiness) may actually help another person (e.g. someone who suffers from insomnia).
+Tell your doctor right away about any side-effects you may be experiencing.
+Some people have different side-effects than others and one person's side-effect (e.g. sleepiness) may actually help another person (e.g. someone who suffers from insomnia).

-At least half of those who take mood stabilisers have side effects.
-These are especially common in high doses and a combination of medicines are needed during the acute phase of treatment.
-Lowering doses and decreasing the number of medicines usually helps, but some people may have so many side effects, that a change of medicines is needed.
-Side effects tend to be worse early in the treatment, but some people who have taken medication for

-20 years or longer with good results develop problems with side effects or toxicity as they become older.
+At least half of those who take mood stabilisers experience sideeffects.
+These are especially common in high doses and when a combination of medicines are needed during the acute phase of treatment.
+Lowering doses and decreasing the number of medicines usually helps, but some people may have so many side-effects, that a change of medication is needed.
+Side-effects are usually worse early on in the treatment process, but some people who have taken medication for 20 years or longer with good results may still develop problems with side-effects or toxicity, although this does not always happen.

-What side effects are most common?
+What side-effects are most common?

-It is important to recognise that common side effects tend to be mild, and that serious side effects are usually rare.
-Side effects are only important in as much as they affect you.
+It is important to recognise that most of the side-effects tend to be mild, and that serious side-effects are usually rare.
+Not all people experience side-effects and the severity will differ from person to person.